-We’ve been in a annoyingly quiet patch for next gen news as of late.
+We’ve been in an annoyingly quiet patch for next-gen news as of late.
 Sony and Microsoft have been playing a game of chicken leading to some frustration from gamers around the globe.
 That is until yesterday when an unfortunate leak led to Microsoft having to commit to the news of the Xbox Series S. They’ve followed that up twofold today though with some genuinely amazing announcements.

 Not only has the price and date of the Xbox Series X been confirmed, but we’ve also had news about Xbox Game Pass and some of the launch titles on the horizon.

 First revealed during the Video Game Awards in December 2019, news trickled out at a decent pace for the Xbox Series X. That is until lately when things had become eerily quiet; likely exacerbated by the delay of Halo Infinite.
 Today Microsoft confirmed the price will be $499/£450 and it will indeed be launching on the 10 November 2020.
 After the long-winded game of chicken, Microsoft have finally settled on the price and date.
 Another important date for your diary; 22 September 2020 is when the preorders go live!